Adron Chambers: Sussex County Miners

 On June 3, 2017, Chambers was traded to the Sussex County Miners.
 In 55 appearances for Sussex County, he batted .295/.403/.399 with two home runs, 10 RBI, and 14 stolen bases.
 Chambers was released by the Miners on August 14.

 Philadelphia Phillies

 On February 12, 2018, Chambers signed a minor league contract with the Philadelphia Phillies.
-He was assigned to the Triple-A Lehigh Valley IronPigs to begin the year.
+He was assigned to the Triple-A Lehigh Valley IronPigs to begin the year and served his 2015 suspension before playing in the minors at the end of May.
 Chambers was released by the Phillies organization on August 3.

 Ottawa Champions (second stint)

 On August 13, 2019, Chambers signed with the Ottawa Champions of the Can-Am League.
 In 19 appearances for Ottawa, he hit .187/.296/.293 with one home run, nine RBI, and two stolen bases.
 Chambers became a free agent following the season.

+Personal life

+Chambers was arrested and charged with attempted sexual battery in October 2006 and suspended by the Mississippi State football team.